JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 ## Configure your data

    All the information you can customize is in the `Config/myconfig.tex` file.
 The variable names are all defined in `\newcommand{}{}` statements and all of then start with the `\my` prefix.
-Most of the variable names should be self-explanatory, and you can find additional information in the introduction chapter (check any pdf file in [the distribution Dropbox folder](https://www.dropbox.com/sh/mm6fwh3ruuuyjz2/AABDUmo7Xj1S968FeJgbmFPva?dl=0)).
+Most of the variable names should be self-explanatory, and you can find additional information in the introduction chapter (check any pdf file in [the distribution Dropbox folder](https://www.dropbox.com/sh/mm6fwh3ruuuyjz2/AABDUmo7Xj1S968FeJgbmFPva?dl=0)). **Critical**: Do not remove nor comment out any of the lines with a variable definition.
+If a variable is not relevant to your case (for example the "cotutor" information), just leave it empty (by emptying the definition).

 ## To fill in and generate the "anteproyecto"